 Suppose you’ve heard the horror stories of sub-par businesses being shut down temporarily or even permanently, facing hefty fines, and even managers being held liable.
 In that case, you have an idea about some of the benefits of maintaining compliance.

 With regards to saving capital, it’s typically more cost-effective to manage prevention rather than reaction.
-When an incident occurs, all eyes are focused on a business and how they conduct its safety.
+When an incident occurs, all eyes are focused on a business and how it conducts its safety.

-Creating procedures for regular self-inspections to increase operational efficiency are vital to preventing costly shutdowns, even if temporary, due to OSHA compliance infractions.
+Creating procedures for regular self-inspections to increase operational efficiency is vital to preventing costly shutdowns, even if temporary, due to OSHA compliance infractions.

 That’s why it is vital to perform self-inspections, audits, and complete checklists to aid in your business striving for full and celebrated compliance.

-If you’re looking for a more efficient solution than downloading and printing a handy seven-page self-inspection checklist, then you ought to consider a digital reporting solution like that offered by 1st Reporting.
+If you’re looking for a more efficient solution than downloading and printing a handy seven-page self-inspection checklist, consider a digital reporting solution like that offered by 1st Reporting.

 With a digital reporting solution, you can: